hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ## Enable webhook via REST API

-If a single webhook call is unsuccessful after multiple retries, then the webhook is automatically disabled.
+If a single webhook call is unsuccessful after multiple retries, then the webhook is automatically disabled by Haptik.

-You can use Enable webhook API to enable the webhook again via a `POST` request to the Haptik Platform.
+Client will have to use Enable webhook API to enable the webhook again via a `POST` request to the Haptik Platform.
-The URL to enable webhook is generated on the Haptik Platform Dashboard.
+The URL to enable webhook will be generated on the Haptik Platform Dashboard.

 Example URL